redhat-cip/python-dciagent/README.rst

 framework <https://tox.wiki>`_, so installing it is highly encouraged although not strictly necessary.

-A highly suggested dependency is the https://pre-commit.com[pre-commit framework], which will help you speed up the feedback loop when contributing code.
+A highly suggested dependency is the `pre-commit framework<https://pre-commit.com>`_, which will help you speed up the feedback loop when contributing code.
 Internally, this will check code style using:

 * `python black <https://black.readthedocs.io>`_
 * `flake8 <https://flake8.pycqa.org>`_
 * `isort <https://pycqa.github.io/isort/>`_
 * `pydocstyle <http://www.pydocstyle.org>`_

-https://docs.pytest.org[PyTest] is used for unit testing on top of the quality of code testing mentioned above.
+`PyTest<https://docs.pytest.org>`_ is used for unit testing on top of the quality of code testing mentioned above.

 Development can be done without these tools, but the checks may fail if you don't follow the appropriate guidelines, it is encouraged to configure your IDE